Instability toward Superconducting Stripe Phase in Altermagnets with Strong Rashba Spin-Orbit Coupling: Results

 Next, we investigate the instability toward the stripe phase against the helical phase within the perturbative framework formulated in the previous section.
-In Fig.~\ref{fig:phase_diagrams}, the parameters $(\AM, T)$ such that $\epsilon_1(\bm{q}_{\mathrm{st}}) = 0$ are plotted by the solid circles, and their colors represent the ratio $|\Delta^*_{2\bm{Q}-\bm{q}_{\mathrm{st}}}/\Delta_{\bm{q}_{\mathrm{st}}}|$.
+In this approach, we assume that the transition between the helical phase and the stripe phase is second order; if the transition is first order, the phase boundary cannot be determined within this framework.
+In Sec.~\ref{conclusion}, we discuss the possibility that this assumption may break down.
+In Fig.~\ref{fig:phase_diagrams}, the parameters $(\AM, T)$ such that $\epsilon_1(\qst) = 0$ are plotted by the solid circles, and their colors represent the ratio $\ratio$.
 We find the stripe phase in the parameter region characterized by the temperatures below and the altermagnetic splitting above the critical point.
 For $\delta N=0$ case [Fig.~\ref{fig:phase_diagrams}(a)] in a large $\AM$ region, both the helical phase and the stripe phase appear, as in Ref.~\cite{Agterberg-helicalstripe-2007}.
 Considering that the Zeeman magnetic field favors the LO state rather than the FF state in the absence of the RSOC (i.e., in the presence of the inversion symmetry), the emergence of the helical phase seems implausible for $\delta N = 0$.
 This is probably because our framework cannot be applicable for $\delta N = 0$, where the interband paring is the dominant channel rather than the intraband pairing.
 Interestingly, the boundary of the stripe phase is nonmonotonic as a function of $\AM$ in the temperature range $0.2\lesssim T/\Tc\lesssim0.3$, which implies the reentrant behavior of the stripe phase.
 For $\delta N\ne0$ [Figs.~\ref{fig:phase_diagrams}(b) and \ref{fig:phase_diagrams}(c)], the large portion of the phase diagram is occupied by the helical phase.
 Compared with $\delta N=0$ case, the region of the stripe phase shrinks with increasing $\delta N$, reflecting the enhanced asymmetry between $\bm{q}$ and $-\bm{q}$.
 This reduction is especially pronounced in the intermediate $\AM$ region $2.5\lesssim\AM/\Tc\lesssim3.0$.
 This trend makes the reemergence of the stripe phase obvious in large $\delta N$ as shown in Fig.~\ref{fig:phase_diagrams}(c).